arorahallmundar/arorahallmundar.github.io/index.markdown

 - Police district
 - Crime category

-Our focus is on understanding:

--  *When* cars are most likely to be stolen
--  *Where* thefts are most common
--  How trends have shifted over time
+Our focus is on understanding when vehicles are most likely to be stolen, where vehicle thefts are most common and how trends have shifted over time.

-###  Monthly Trends Over Time
+##  Monthly Trends Over Time

 As shown below, vehicle thefts were **very high in the early 2000s**, with some months reaching nearly *1,800 incidents*.